SOM-Research/DescribeML/README.md

 3 - Copy the folder "langium" and "langium-cli" from folder /packages to /node_modules

-4 - Get the folder /packages/langium-vscode and paste it inside your VSCode extension folder (tipically <user home>/.vscode/extensions)
+4 - Get the folder /packages/langium-vscode and paste it inside your VSCode extension folder (typically <user home>/.vscode/extensions)

-5 - Install de Langium plugin thourgh the UI of VSCode
+5 - Install de Langium plugin through the UI of VSCode

 ## Testing the extensions under the hood